Counting bare curves: Perturbations for bare curve counting

-Our method to construct perturbations is as follows.
-Consider a locus in $\mathbf{Z}$ with some fixed topological type of map; in particular, where the ghost components have some fixed topology, and are attached to the bare components in some topologically fixed manner. {\em On this stratum} there is a well defined forgetful map which forgets all nodes and ghost components.\footnote{Strictly speaking, forgetting the nodes is only defined on a locus in $\mathbf{Z}$ of maps satisfying certain stronger regularity conditions at nodes, but in our applications this will not prove to be a serious issue.} So, given a perturbation defined already in higher Euler characteristics, we can `extend' it in some neighborhood of such a stratum as follows.
-On the stratum itself, we take the perturbation defined previously on the bare part, and zero on the ghost components.
-To extent to a neighborhood, we use (a version of) the gluing of perturbations defined in \cite{HWZ-GW}, and then cut off.
-We do this along each stratum of nodal curves, and cut off using some function restricting to a partition of unity along the boundary.
+Our method to construct perturbations for which ghost bubble censorship holds is as follows.
+Consider a locally closed locus in $\mathbf{Z}$ with some fixed topological type of map; in particular, where the ghost components have some fixed topology, and are attached to the positive area components in some topologically fixed manner. {\em On this stratum} there is a well defined forgetful map which forgets all nodes and ghost components.\footnote{Strictly speaking, forgetting the nodes is only defined on a locus in $\mathbf{Z}$ of maps satisfying certain stronger regularity conditions at nodes; we axiomatize the class of maps to which this distinction is irrelevant through our notion of `extendability' described in Section \ref{sec: extendability} below, and verify later this property for the perturbations we construct in Lemma \ref{lem: extendable}.} So, given a perturbation defined already in higher Euler characteristics, we can `extend' it in some neighborhood of such a stratum as follows.
+On the stratum itself, we take the perturbation defined previously on the positive area part, and zero on the ghost components.
+To extend to a neighborhood, we use (a version of) the gluing of perturbations defined in \cite{HWZ-GW}, and then cut off.
+We do this along each stratum of nodal curves, and cut off using some function restricting to a partition of unity along the boundary, and sum the results.
+(See Remark \ref{r : multisections and partitions of unity} for a discussion of multi-sections and partitions of unity).

-This construction does not directly confront the issue of non-existence of forgetting-a-marked-point maps, but does meet what is presumably a different incarnation of the same problem.
+The sum-of-stratawise-extensions described above does not involve the use of the (non-existent) forgetting-a-marked-point maps.
+As a consequence, the perturbation on a given map -- say with some ghosts -- is not generally the same as the corresponding perturbation on the positive part of the same map.
 Let us explain in a simple example.

 \begin{example} Begin with some bare map $u\colon S \to X$.
 Form a map $v\colon T \to X$ by attaching a rational ghost bubble at some $p \in S$, and then some further (higher genus) ghost components to the bubble.
-Consider a map $\widetilde{v}: \widetilde{T} \to X$ obtained by smoothing the node at $p$.
-Note the bare part of the domain of $\widetilde{v}$ is again just $S$, to which some higher genus ghost bubbles have been attached near $p$.
+Consider a map $\widetilde{v}\colon \widetilde{T} \to X$ obtained by smoothing the node at $p$.
+Note the positive area part of the domain of $\widetilde{v}$ is again just $S$, to which some higher genus ghost bubbles have been attached near $p$.